Lichtenfels, Hesse: Dalwigksthal

 For a long time after the Castle Lichtenfels was built high above the Orke about 800 years ago, almost nobody gave Dalwigksthal any thought.
-Lichtenfels's newest constituent community celebrated 150 years of existence in 2001.
+Lichtenfels's newest constituent municipality celebrated 150 years of existence in 2001.
 As a result of the Waldeck Law of 24 January 1851, the estates of Kampf, Sand and Lichtenfels as well as the settlements and mills found there were merged into the village of Dalwigksthal.

-However, there is tell of a valley community in this place in the Middle Ages named Eisenbeck from the 14th century to the late 18th century.
+However, there is tell of a valley municipality in this place in the Middle Ages named Eisenbeck from the 14th century to the late 18th century.
 In 1598, this is recorded as Ensenbecke.
 The Castle Lichtenfels was built in 1189 by the Abbot of Corvey.
 Shortly thereafter, it was destroyed, but built anew between 1223 and 1230.
 On 21 July 1267, Corvey pledged to Count Adolf of Waldeck, among other things, Schloss Lichtenfels (the castle).
 After fierce feuds, Corvey had to pass entitlement to the castle's ownership to Count Otto of Waldeck for good in 1297.

 The Archbishop of Cologne, as Duke of Westphalia, raised claim to the places Münden, Neukirchen and Rhadern in the Amt of Lichtenfels, which in the 16th and 17th centuries led to protracted trials and battles.
 In the course of these disagreements, the castle is assumed to have once again been destroyed early in the 17th century.
 A partial reconstruction was done in 1631, with a broader plan carried out between 1908 and 1914.
 In the late 1980s, an entrepreneurial family bought the castle, which by then was once again falling into disrepair and gave it a comprehensive makeover.
 Dalwigksthal's church, which for ages had belonged to the parish of Münden, is now part of the parish of Sachsenberg.
 Once, the chapel was a burying ground for the von Dalwigk family.
 Not much remains of the mediaeval chapel; only the Gothic quire is still preserved, likely built early in the 14th century.
 The current nave was newly built in 1620.

-Lichtenfels's smallest constituent community has roughly 200 inhabitants.
+Lichtenfels's smallest constituent municipality has roughly 200 inhabitants.